Webhooks

 Retry Policy

 If your endpoint returns a non-2xx status code or does not respond within 10 seconds, Authon retries the delivery with exponential backoff.
-After 5 failed attempts the event is marked as failed and you can manually retry it from the Dashboard.
+Maximum 3 attempts total.

 AttemptDelayCumulative Time